usnistgov/SDNist/README.md

       python -m sdnist.report PATH_SYNTHETIC_DATASET TARGET_DATSET_NAME
       ```

       The above command is just an example usage signature of the package.
-Steps 3 to 5 show the actual commands to run the tool, where the parameter PATH_SYNTHETIC_DATASET is replaced with the path of the synthetic dataset file on the your machine, and the parameter TARGET_DATASET_NAME is replaced with one of the bundled dataset names (MA, TX, o NATIONAL).
+Steps 3 through 5 show the actual commands to run the tool, where the parameter PATH_SYNTHETIC_DATASET is replaced with the path of the synthetic dataset file on the your machine, and the parameter TARGET_DATASET_NAME is replaced with one of the bundled dataset names (MA, TX, or NATIONAL).

       A synthetic dataset file can be anywhere on your machine.
 You only need the path of the file to pass it as an argument to the sdnist.report package.
 For illustration purposes, this guide assumes an example synthetic dataset file named syn_tx.csv is generated from the bundled dataset file named TX that is present in the sdnist-project directory.
 You can also use the bundled toy synthetic datasets for generating some toy evaluation reports using the sdnist.report package by following step 5 and 6 in the next section, Setup Data for SDNIST Report Tool.